nicklafferty/craftycody/content/crafts/diy-replacing-your-toilet-lever.md

 So, I went to Lowe's and [bought a new toilet lever](https://www.lowes.com/pd/Korky-Korky-StrongARM-Toilet-Flush-Handle-Simple-Brushed-Nickel/5001419043).
 I wanted to get a metal one with the intention of it lasting for a long, long time.
 I found one I liked and grabbed it.
 It promised to be fast and easy, and it delivered thankfully.

 I'll walk you through the steps below.

+## Supplies:

+1. Korky StrongARM Toilet Flush Handle (or whatever replacement you'd like)
+2. Wrench (if needed, I did not use one)

+## How-to: